smilg/rigol-data-collector/README.md

 ![Screenshot of the project's GUI](ui.png)

 Connect the USB cable to the oscilloscope, then click on "Connect scope".
+The scope is disconnected automatically when closing the window.

 To save data, add the path to the directory where the data should be saved to the text box labelled "File path".
 You can press the button next to that text box to select a directory using a GUI.

 Input the desired name of the data file in the box labelled "File name".
-The program will automatically add the .csv extension if you don't. ***If you already have a file with the same name at the selected location, it will be overwritten when saving data.*** To save data to the selected location, click "Save data".
+The program will automatically add the .csv extension if you don't.
+To save data to the selected location, click "Save data".
+After you've saved data, you can preview it using the plot buttons.
+These will plot data from the file indicated by the text entries (in the "Save Data" section).

 Saving a screenshot of the oscilloscope works almost identically.
 Screenshots are saved as `.png` files.
 (The scope and library support other formats, but I left it as the default.)